 Arrayed against the dangers of domestic lethality are the armed police of the American state.
-These include federal agents of law enforcement plus state and local police (641,208 officers in 1999; 250 per 100,000 people).
-Forty-two are killed in 1999 (Federal Bureau of Investigation 2000: 91).
+These include federal agents of law enforcement plus state and local police (836,787 officers in 2004; 340 per 100,000 people).
+Forty-one are killed in 2008 (Federal Bureau of Investigation 2009).
 They are reinforced when needed by state units of the National Guard and by the federal Armed Forces of the United States.
-Prison guards stand watch over more than 1.8 million prisoners convicted of various crimes, including 3,527 awaiting execution in 1999 (Bureau of Justice 2000b; 2000a).
-The death penalty is in force for federal crimes and in thirty-eight of fifty states.
-Executions during 1977-99 totaled 598.
+Prison guards stand watch over more than 1.8 million prisoners convicted of various crimes, including 3,220 awaiting execution in 2007 (Bureau of Justice 2009).
+The death penalty is in force for federal crimes and in thirty-six of fifty states.
+Executions during 1977-2007 totaled 1,099.
 As the twentieth century ends, amidst fears of rising crime and seemingly intractable violence, there are anxious cries to expand or reimpose the death penalty, to place more policemen on the streets, to impose longer prison sentences, and to build more prisons.

 Violence in America is socially learned and culturally reinforced.
 Formally and informally, legally and illegally, people are taught how to kill.
-Over twenty-four million military veterans are graduates of professional training for lethality (24,800,000 in 1999).
-About one in four adult males are veterans.
+Some twenty-five million military veterans are graduates of professional training for lethality (25,551,000 in 1997).
 Many junior high schools, high schools, colleges, and universities provide preparatory military training.
 Businesses teach how to kill in self-defense.
 Private militias train for combat; street gangs socialize for killing; prisons serve as colleges of predation.
 Magazines for mercenaries teach techniques of combat, sell weapons, and advertise killers for hire.
 Video and computer "games" engage young "players" in simulated killing from street fighting to land, air, sea, and space combat, employing a wide range of lethal technologies.
-"Virtual reality" businesses sell "adrenaline-pumping," kill-or-be-killed recreational experiences.
+"Virtual reality" businesses sell "adrenalinepumping," kill-or-be-killed recreational experiences.
 For a time a fad on college campuses is to play "assassination" of fellow students.
 Actual and simulated killing seem natural extensions of childhood play with toy weapons.